Suspended Sheriff Marcos Lopez, co-defendant remain in Lake County Jail

-OSCEOLA COUNTY, Fla. — Suspended Osceola County Sheriff Marcos Lopez and one other person is still in the Lake County Jail in connection to running an illegal gambling operation.
+OSCEOLA COUNTY, Fla. — Suspended Osceola County Sheriff Marcos Lopez and one other person are still in the Lake County Jail in connection to running an illegal gambling operation.

 Lopez was given a $1 million bond on charges of racketeering and conspiracy to commit racketeering, meaning he’d have to come up with $100,000 to post bail.
 His attorney says his family can only pay a fraction of that.
 So for now, he’ll stay locked up.